bevingtona/RemoteLogger/v0.5_libraried/README.md

 ### Note: files in libraries/WeatherStation are the current files for the WeatherStation library applied across the .ino files.
 Do not change the name of the libraries or WeatherStation directories

-### Note: Most comments, notes on code, and all edits to code are in general_purpose_hydros for the purpose of learning the code, testing compilation with libraries, etc.

 Author: Rachel Pagdin